SamOBrienOlinger/PP4/README.md

       - https://en.wikipedia.org/wiki/Cockapoo
       - https://youtu.be/Fe-sa9mHcxI

-    - Instructions on how to construct form validation on the join-form.html page was based on the form found in the Code Institute Love Running Project module.
+    - Styling and instructions on how to construct form validation on the join-form.html page was based on the form found in the Code Institute Love Running Project module: [Signup Form: Challenge 1](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/4d85cd1a2c57485abbd8ccec8c00732c/?child=first).

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)